Do I Qualify?

 x

-It’s undeniable that today’s cannabis isn’t the same as it was decades ago.
-Whereas flower had an average tetrahydrocannabinol (THC) content of 4% in the 1980s, it’s not uncommon to now find cannabis strains with 25% THC or more.
+It’s undeniable that today’s cannabis isn’t the same as it was mere decades ago.
+While flower had an average tetrahydrocannabinol (THC) content of 4% in the 1990s, it’s not uncommon to now find cannabis strains with 25% THC or more.
 These strains are considered to be “high-THC.”

-High-THC cannabis is somewhat controversial.
-While these strains can offer better relief to medical patients, emerging research has revealed risks associated with consuming such potent products.
+High-THC cannabis is a hot topic that has become more controversial in recent years.
+While these strains have the potential to offer better relief to medical patients, emerging research has revealed serious risks associated with consuming such potent products.
 Here’s the scoop on high-THC cannabis.

 How THC Levels Are Measured